-We may disclose the information we collect from you to our affiliates or subsidiaries, including for their own direct marketing purposes.
+We disclose the information we collect from you to our affiliates or subsidiaries, including for business purposes such as customer support, marketing, and technical operations.
+We also share information with affiliates for commercial purposes, including their own direct marketing purposes.

-We may disclose the information we collect from you to third party vendors, service providers, contractors or agents who perform functions on our behalf.
-For example, we share your information, both on an individual basis or in the aggregate, with third parties to assist us in advertising our products and services and to assist us in determining relevant advertising.
-These third parties may include entities that assist us and other companies with communicating with you and serving advertisements to you, including advertisements on third party websites, social media platforms, as well as through push notifications and email.
-Please see E. Third-Party Ad Networks/Social Networks for additional information about Website and App advertising.
+We may disclose the information we collect from you to service providers, contractors or agents who perform functions on our behalf.
+For example, we share your information, both on an individual basis or in the aggregate, with our service providers to assist us in advertising our products and services and to assist us in determining relevant advertising.
+These service providers may include entities that assist us and other companies with communicating with you and serving advertisements to you, including advertisements on websites and social media platforms owned and operated by other entities, as well as through push notifications and email.
+Please see Social Media and Technologies Integrations for additional information about Website and App advertising.

 We may disclose the information we collect from you with our partners, including for their own direct marketing purposes.
 For example, we disclose information to our partners in connection with offering co-branded services, selling or distributing products or services, or engaging in joint marketing activities or promotions.

 If we are acquired by or merged with another company, if some or all of our assets are transferred to another company, or as part of a bankruptcy proceeding, we may transfer the information we have collected from you to the other company.